isralduke/thatbook/23-isaiah.md

 > will be trampled underfoot.
 > <a name="28:4">28:4</a> The withering flower, his beautiful splendor,
 > situated at the head of a rich valley,
-> will be like an early fig before harvest—
+> will be like an early fig before harvest —
 > as soon as someone notices it,
 > he grabs it and swallows it.
 > <a name="28:5">28:5</a> At that time the Lord who leads armies will become a beautiful crown